Showing posts sorted by relevance for query Dreadnought. Sort by date Show all posts

 HMS Dreadnought.

 Her main design features were speed, armor, steam turbine propulsion and, especially, firepower almost exclusively of weapons of the largest caliber.
 In the decades after her launch, British, German, American, Japanese and other navies would build larger and heavier dreadnoughts until, during world war two, their utility was finally seen to been eclipsed by both aircraft carriers and submarines.
-The last dreadnought, HMS Vanguard, launched in 1946, was scrapped in 1958 but the US Navy maintained, on either the active or reserve lists, at least one of the four battleships it retained from WW2 until 2004 when the last was decommissioned.
+The last dreadnought, HMS Vanguard, launched in 1946, was scrapped in 1958 but the US Navy maintained until 2004 (on either the active or reserve list), at least one of the four battleships it retained from World War II (1939-1945) when the last was decommissioned.

 HMS Dreadnought, 1908.